bryan-zake/spark_docker/README.md

 `docker container exec sparkdocker_jupyter_1 jupyter notebook list`

 ## Retrieving your Notebooks
-If you want to backup your Notebooks more easily, it might make more sense to use a [bind-mount](https://docs.docker.com/storage/bind-mounts/).
-Oherwise you will have to go into /var/lib/docker/volumes/ to backup your volume.
+If you want to retrieve your notebooks more readily, it might make more sense to use a [bind-mount](https://docs.docker.com/storage/bind-mounts/).
+Oherwise you will have to go into /var/lib/docker/volumes/ to retrieve your notebooks.